Artoriuz/ArtCNN/README.md

 - `SH`: Trained with LR images that have been downsampled with Hermite.
 Use this if you want some mild sharpening.
 - `DN`: Trained with JPEG LR images that have been moderately compressed.
 Use this to clean compression artifacts at the expense of some fine-detail.
 - `DS`: Trained with JPEG LR images that have been moderately compressed and downsampled with Hermite.
 This provides mild artifact cleaning and sharpening, which might work well for low quality web sources.
-- `CR`: Trained with JPEG images that have been moderately compressed and chroma subsampled.
-This is a 1x YCbCr model trained to restore chroma.
-It should be used alongside `cscale=bilinear`.
 - `DIV2K`: Trained on the DIV2K dataset.
 This variant should be a little better on live-action content.

-If you plan on using ArtCNN for fractional scaling factors below 2x, the `SH` and `DS` variants might work better with mpv's default downscaling filter (`hermite`).
+If you plan on using ArtCNN for fractional scaling factors below 2x, the `SH` and `DS` variants might work better with mpv's default downscaling filter `dscale=hermite`.

+Chroma variants are 1x YCbCr models in order for them to extract information from luma and not have to deal with chromaloc.
+They should be used alongside `cscale=bilinear`.

-The RGB variants are a bit experimental and currently they simply reuse the luma models to upscale the channels separately.
+RGB variants are a bit experimental and currently they simply reuse the luma models to upscale the channels separately.
 This works relatively well but it's very slow.

 ## Technical Details
 The shaders are trained on the Manga109 dataset using the Adam optimiser with a learning rate of 1e-4 and the L1/MAE loss function.
 The high-resolution images are downsampled with a box filter, and they're also split into small 64x64 patches for performance and memory reasons.